Regulating pesticides in the UK after Brexit

-Any following zonal and renewal applications currently waiting to be considered by HSE, where the zonal rapporteur member state (zRMS) is yet to conclude its evaluation, will be converted to Article 33 applications.
+Any following zonal and renewal applications currently waiting to be considered by HSE, where the zonal rapporteur member state (zRMS) is yet to conclude its evaluation, will be converted to Article 33 or Article 43 applications as appropriate.
 You will need to support these applications via one of the following methods:

 - providing the registration report once it is finalised by the zRMS.
 Great Britain can then process the application, using that information, noting that the Part C would not be available

-- requesting that Great Britain undertakes a full evaluation under Article 33.
+- requesting that Great Britain undertakes a full evaluation under Article 33 or Article 43.
 This would require the provision of further data to support the application.
 The guidance at the time of submission will be used, and extra fees charged as appropriate.
 We will issue guidance on how and when to do this

-- submitting a new Article 33 application without supporting information from other member states.
+- submitting a new Article 33 or Article 43 application without supporting information from other member states.
 Again, this would require the provision of further data.
 Any new guidance and templates will apply

 Under all 3 options, HSE will continue to a GB only decision.
 Where there is no divergence with EU conditions of authorisations, a GB and NI authorisation may be issued.

-HSE will continue to make use of other regulators’ assessments where possible and appropriate to support GB decisions.
+HSE will continue to make use of other regulators' assessments where relevant and appropriate to support GB decisions.

 EU following zonal and renewal applications will be considered for Northern Ireland.

 HSE will no longer issue new applications for parallel trade permits in Great Britain.
 Existing parallel trade permits will continue until their current expiry date or until 31 December 2022, whichever is sooner.

 Applications for parallel trade permits will be considered for Northern Ireland.